 The contracting authorities may insert provisions into the tender documents.
-Regarding procurement of services and works, a price advantage would apply to domestic tenderers up to 15%, and in procurement of goods, a price advantage up to 15% would apply to domestic tenderers who offer products which are accepted as domestic products by the authority.
+Regarding procurement of services and works, a price advantage would apply to domestic tenderers up to 15%, and in procurement of goods, a price advantage up to 15% would apply to domestic tenderers who offer products deemed domestic products by the authority.

 For more information about the methods of payment and other trade finance options, see the Trade Finance Guide.